williamdee1/VIZ_Chart_Examples/README.md

 # Matplotlib-Charts
-Various charts using plt and sns.
+Various charts using Matplotlib and Seaborn.

 Followed the examples at: